jenniferhubermayer/camper-app/README.md

 ## Acknowledgments

-The design of this project is a solution for the final project by the members of [Super(code)](https://www.super-code.de/) "UX/UI-Design Boot-Camp Summer 2022".
-As part of an interdisciplinary project with the Super(Code) "Front-End Boot-Camp 2022".
+The design of this project is a solution for the final project by the members of [super(code)](https://www.super-code.de/) "UX/UI-Design Boot-Camp Summer 2022".
+As part of an interdisciplinary project with the super(Code) "Front-End Boot-Camp 2022".